Yash-Adhiya/banknote_authentication/README.md

 The dataset consists of 1372 examples and 4 features for binary classification.
 The features are

+1. variance of a wavelet-transformed image (continuous)
+2. skewness of a wavelet-transformed image (continuous)
+3. kurtosis of a wavelet-transformed image (continuous)
+4. entropy of the image (continuous)

 variance of a wavelet-transformed image (continuous) skewness of a wavelet-transformed image (continuous) kurtosis of a wavelet-transformed image (continuous)